aryanagarwal0001/Nestle-HR-Policy-RAG-Model/README.md

 - Interactive Gradio interface for user queries.

 ----------------IMPORTANT--------------------
-Make sure to insert YOUR GEMINI API KEY IN embeddings column and while creation of llm model.
+Make sure to insert YOUR GOOGLE API KEY IN embeddings column and while creation of llm model.